 |Wholesome Essentials Indoor Adult Farm-Raised Chicken & Brown Rice||Dry||$0.14||D|

-Chicken appears to be the primary protein source in this canned food.
+Turkey appears to be the primary protein source in this canned food.

-This popular formula is made with chunks of chicken, chicken liver, and beef liver set in a thick sauce.
+This popular formula is made with chunks of turkey, chicken liver, and beef liver set in a thick sauce.
 The sauce is thickened with potato starch, guar gum, and xanthan gum, all of which contribute to the food’s approximate 16.6% carbohydrate content on a dry matter basis.

 In addition to these plant-based thickeners, the food contains wheat gluten, which is a less-than-ideal source of protein.
 One ingredient that you don’t see in most cat foods is pork plasma.
 Blood plasma is extremely nutrient-rich and a natural part of the feline diet.